Nikdenof/NN-DL-book/ch_1/README.md

 - $f(w \cdot x + b)$
 - $f((w \cdot c) \cdot x + (b \cdot c)) = f(c \cdot (w \cdot x + b))$
 - $f(w \cdot x + b) = f(c \cdot (w \cdot x + b))$

+## Sigmoid neurons simulating perceptrons, part II
+Suppose we have the same setup as the last problem - a network of perceptrons.
+Suppose also that the overall input to the network of perceptrons has been chosen.
+We won't need the actual input value, we just need the input to have been fixed.
+Suppose the weights and biases are such that w⋅x+b≠0 for the input x to any particular perceptron in the network.
+Now replace all the perceptrons in the network by sigmoid neurons, and multiply the weights and biases by a positive constant c>0.
+Show that in the limit as c→∞ the behaviour of this network of sigmoid neurons is exactly the same as the network of perceptrons.
+How can this fail when w⋅x+b=0 for one of the perceptrons?